Begin typing your search above and press return to search. Press Esc to cancel.

 Regulatory Oversight

-• Existing Legal Frameworks: Currently, AI-related disputes are primarily handled within existing legal frameworks and courts, such as those dealing with intellectual property, commercial law, and administrative law.
-These courts are increasingly relying on expert witnesses and specialised judges with knowledge of AI to navigate complex cases4.
+• Existing Legal Frameworks: AI-related disputes are primarily handled within existing frameworks (intellectual property, commercial law, administrative law), with courts increasingly relying on expert witnesses and specialised judges with AI knowledge 4

-• Emerging Institutional Structures: Governments and international bodies are actively working to develop new institutional structures for AI oversight.
-This includes:
+• Emerging Institutional Structures: Governments are actively developing new institutional structures for AI oversight:

-• Regulatory Bodies: Existing regulatory bodies, such as the Information Commissioner’s Office (ICO) in the UK, are expanding their remit to cover AI systems within their respective domains5.
+• Regulatory Bodies: Existing bodies like the UK’s ICO are expanding their remit to cover AI systems within their respective domains 5

-• Centralised Functions: Some countries are establishing central functions to support regulators in understanding AI risks and conducting risk assessments6.
+• Centralised Functions: Some countries are establishing central functions to support regulators in understanding AI risks and conducting assessments 6

-• International Collaboration: Cross-border cooperation is increasing, with countries working together to share information, develop standards, and address global AI challenges.
-Examples include the Global Partnership on Artificial Intelligence (GPAI) and the OECD’s AI Policy Observatory7 8, which will soon merge.
+• International Collaboration: Cross-border cooperation is increasing through bodies like the Global Partnership on Artificial Intelligence (GPAI) and OECD’s AI Policy Observatory 7)

 Compliance Frameworks